Stedi/starter-kit/postman-api-collections/README.md

 You can access the Buckets control plane through the Stedi API in the Postman collection to create and manage Buckets.
 For dataplane access (uploading and downloading objects), you can use the Stedi SDK.

-You can find the API documentation for the Converter service [here](https://www.stedi.com/docs/api/buckets).
+You can find the API documentation for the Bucket service [here](https://www.stedi.com/docs/api/buckets).

 ## Converter